 Learn More About WordPress

 If you want to learn more about WordPress, I recommend WP101.com.
 This is a tutorial site with hundreds of videos on every aspect of WordPress.

 If you know someone else who could benefit from this information, please pass along the link to this post.
 If you would like to embed the screencast in your own blog, please feel free to do so.
-You can find the video on both Vimeo and YouTube.
+You can find the video on YouTube.

 Optional: If You Have Already Registered Your Domain

 What if you have already registered your domain name on another service?
 No big deal.
 The first thing you will need to do is to point your domain name to the Bluehost servers.
 This will vary depending on where you registered it.
 Bluehost describes the process here.